Share this post on:

 • Sixes think about what might go wrong to prepare for it proactively, and they also believe in contrarian terms, questioning ideas and opinions they hear from others to find what’s true or solve problems.

-• Sixes and Sevens are both quick thinkers but with good imaginations, though Sixes tend to imagine worst-case scenarios, while Sevens imagine highly positive ones.
+• Sixes and Sevens are both quick thinkers but have good imaginations.
+Sixes tend to imagine worst-case scenarios, while Sevens imagine highly positive ones.

-• Both types are “fear types,” though they may or may not know their Fear.
+• Both types are “fear types,” though they may or may not know theiFearar.

 • Both move toward threats in the environment to face dangers—the Seven with charm and an engaging presentation and the Counterphobic Six with strength and the willingness to intimidate.